 How to remove color pencil marks?

-Standard erasers can help you lighten the color pencil, but full erasing could be a tedious process.
-There are several types of erasers that work to reducing and removing colored pencil effects.
+Standard erasers can help you lighten the color of the pencil, but full erasing could be a tedious process.
+There are several types of erasers that work to reduce and remove colored pencil effects.

 Color pencil eraser and its application